ogurcan/blockchain/ethereum/doc/Receiving Ethers Using a Contract.md

     address public receivingAccount;
     uint public deadline;

-    /*  at initialization, setup the owner */ function ReceiveEther(address _account) {
+    /* at initialization, setup the owner account and the deadline of the contract */ function ReceiveEther(address _account) {
         receivingAccount = _account;
         deadline = now + 10 * 1 minutes;